tentwentyfour/lonad/README.md

 ## Focus

-This currently provides `Optional` and `Result` quasi-monadic types in Javascript.
+This currently provides `Optional` and `Result` types in Javascript.

 What's different in this `Maybe`/`Optional`/`Either`/`Result` implementation?
-Here, pragmatism is valued above fantasy-land compliance.
-Like lodash, lonad draws inspiration on Haskell's `Maybe` and tortures the concept to put emphasis on user-friendliness and convenience.
+Here, pragmatism is valued above fantasy-land compliance. lonad draws inspiration on Haskell's `Maybe`, and, like lodash, tortures nice concepts to put emphasis on user-friendliness and convenience.

+Compared to folktale's `Result`, lonad's `Result` handles asynchronous computation chains.

 ## Installing